jacobdbrown4/jacob_brown/_pages/log.md

   * started working on SpyDrNet SHREC tutorial
   * spent some time learning the TMR tool
 * **Friday**:
+  * worked on IMMERSE presentation
+  * added a page for voters and detectors in the documentation

 ### Week 5: May 24, 2021
 * **Weekly Goals** :